skowe/iniparser/README.md

 I do not consider this stable to use in any kind of serious/production project, use it at your own risk.

 ### TODO
+- Expose an easier way to access single block data from a INI object<br />
 - Add support for raw string parsing along side files<br />
-- Add tests
+- Add tests<br />
-- Create instructions
+- Create instructions<br />